 Also on the prevention side, JRC studies the structural behaviour of buildings and other infrastructures under earthquakes, develops methodologies to increase the safety of buildings and contributes to the creation of European standards for the construction sector.
 A recent report suggesting policy measures for seismic and energy upgrading of buildings for EU Member States has been recently published.

-The JRC's European Laboratory for Structural Assessment is equipped with one of the largest Reaction Walls for testing the resistance of buildings against earthquakes.
+The development of such standards and policy suggestions is the result of multiple tests performed at JRC's European Laboratory for Structural Assessment.
+This lab is equipped with one of the largest reaction walls for testing the resistance of buildings against earthquakes.

 Field missions are organised in concerted collaboration with international partners, universities and national services in the affected countries and other Departments of the European Commission.
 The aim is to collect information on the performance of buildings and infrastructure, socio-economic aspects and the management of the disaster.
 Attention is given also to rural and less developed regions as well as to cultural heritage.
 Field data is integrated with information obtained through remote sensing techniques that combine pre-earthquake satellite images and post-earthquake aerial photos.
 The collected material is used to improve the design methods for new structures and the techniques for strengthening and retrofit, to draft guidelines for the construction of safe non-engineered houses and to assist the management of the post-event and reconstruction phase.

 Moreover, the on-demand mapping component of the Copernicus Emergency Management Service (CEMS) can help understand how an area is recovering from the impact of an earthquake, tsunami or another disaster.
 By comparing images from before, during and after (in different periods) it is possible to assess the recovery of a given region.
 CEMS' Global Human Settlement Layer also allows an automatic analysis of this recovery, distinguishing between residential buildings, industrial facilities, among others.